 Building upon the Department of Health and Human Services’ Public Health 3.0 Call to Action, we recognize that multi-sector collaboration is necessary to tackle complex community health issues.
 The goal of this program is to support community coalitions in effectively understanding root causes and ripe opportunities for multi-sector collaborative interventions to address OUD now and emergent community health issues in the future.

-Addiction Treatment Starts Here: Community Partnerships seeks three existing opioid coalitions in California to participate in this 16-month learning collaborative, launching in May 2019 and concluding in September 2020.
-The program will provide tailored technical assistance and funding to support participants who are ready to use systems practice and human-centered design techniques to further their efforts to address OUD in their community and create social change at scale.
+Addiction Treatment Starts Here: Community Partnerships engages four existing opioid coalitions in California to participate in this 16-month learning collaborative, launching in May 2019 and concluding in September 2020.
+The program provides tailored technical assistance and funding to support participants who are ready to use systems practice and human-centered design techniques to further their efforts to address OUD in their community and create social change at scale.
 It is funded through the California Department of Health Care Services’ State Opioid Response grant.

 Addiction Treatment Starts Here: Community Partnerships runs from May 2019 to September 2020.
 Key dates include:

 |Kick-Off Webinar||June 6, 2019 (12-1:30 pm PST)|

 ||July 1-2, 2019|

 |In-Person Learning Session 2||January 30, 2020|

 |Program End||September 29, 2020|